kboubakri/particle_filter/README.md

 ``
 in the project folder.

+A graphic window should appear.
+The position of the robot is represented by a cross.
+To control the robot :

+- :arrow_right: : move forward
+- :arrow_down: : move backward
+- :arrow_up: : rotate clockwise
+- :arrow_down: : rotate counterclockwise

 Once you want to close the project, close the GI window and press the 'q' key on your keyboard.

 ## The code explained